Nab728/SongQuiz/README.md

 - Uses Html, CSS, BootStrap, and Vanilla Javascript

 ## FAQ
-- Why did you not make the youtube videos autoplay by itself rather than us having to click to start the video?
+Q:Why did you not make the youtube videos autoplay by itself rather than us having to click to start the video?
-Youtube TOS says you can't autoplay with sound on and only with sound off when on websites.
+A: Youtube TOS says you can't autoplay with sound on and only with sound off when on websites.
 - Why did you use the Spotify Web Api?
 This is because Youtube Music Videos don't follow the same format (i.e Artist Name - Title Of Song (Official Music Video)) in order to access more accurate titles and artist.
 - Why didn't you just use the Spotify Web Api to play songs?